ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/networking.md

 This driver type has no other use cases, so it is implemented in C using a Nanostack-specific API.

-Please see the [Porting a new RF driver for the 6LoWPAN stack](../porting/lora-port.html) for more information.
+Please see [Porting a new RF driver for the 6LoWPAN stack](../porting/lora-port.html) for more information.